 Really good things to know

-Cards — Call your credit card company before you leave home.
+Credit Cards — Call your credit card company before you leave home.
 Let them know that you will be traveling abroad.
 You don’t want to be stuck dealing with the fraud department while on vacation!

 Trust us on this one, you don’t want to repeat our famous “finding an enema through hand gestures in a crowded Farmacia in Rome” story!

 Cobblestones — Make sure you wear comfy shoes if you are going to be walking (though beautiful, ancient cobblestones will wear you out — hard on feet, knees and backs).
 Or try out Veronica’s favorite way to combat cobblestones (seriously, it will change your life!)

 Be very, very careful or you might find yourself singing “That’s Amore” in the middle of a fountain.

 Packing for Italy the GypsyNester Way

 In your carry-on rolly bag — Start with a rolling carry-on and a briefcase/small backpack.
 This set up is perfect for getting around in airports.

 Once on the plane, you have everything you need (and if your have checked luggage and it’s lost, you are still in good shape).

 Roll, don’t fold, your clothes and place them “vertically” in your luggage.
 This way there is less wrinkling and everything is easily seen.

 Large zip-lock sandwich bags are our friends!
 For many reasons: